This post was last updated on March 4th, 2021 at 01:44 pm

 Buy-to-let property purchases above £500,000 will be subject to additional Stamp Duty rates.
 Here’s a quick break down of the brackets:

 - 13% between £925,001 and £1.5 million

 - 15% above £1.5 million

-Find out how much Stamp Duty you would pay on a buy-to-let with our free Landlord Stamp Duty Calculator:
+Find out how much Stamp Duty you would pay (and how much you would save compared to normal rates) with our Buy-to-Let Stamp Duty Calculator.

 What about landlords replacing their main residential property?

 If you want to sell the residential property you live in and purchase another – you can also save on Stamp Duty.

 Whether you own one buy-to-let property or one hundred, if you are replacing your main residential property before June 30th 2021 you can pay zero Stamp Duty tax up to £500,000.

 Things get a little tricky here.
 If you have already sold the property you live in and are ready to buy your replacement residence – you will pay zero Stamp Duty tax up to £500,000 on this purchase.

 However, if you are struggling to sell your house and haven’t completed the sale by the time you buy your new residential property – you will have to pay the 3% Stamp Duty tax on this purchase.
 The good news is that if you find yourself in this position – you can claim a Stamp Duty refund on your purchase if you sell your previous residential property within three years.